 Bruce McCaffrey died in August 2002 of lung cancer just days after completing his major M.A. research paper and graduated posthumously in October 2002.
 In memory of his spirit and enthusiasm for history, the seminar series continues to support historical research and graduate interchange.

-All workshops will be held on Thursdays at 12:30pm via Zoom, unless otherwise noted.
+All workshops will be held on Thursdays at 12:30pm via Zoom.